Rabies is a highly fatal disease that affects the central nervous system.

 Symptoms of rabies can occur within days or up to several years after exposure.

 Early symptoms are flu-like and can include fever, headache, fatigue and malaise.
-Symptoms quickly progress to muscle weakness, sensory changes, confusion, convulsion, and loss of consciousness.
+Symptoms can quickly progress to muscle weakness, sensory changes, confusion, convulsion, loss of consciousness and death.

 Rabies is almost always fatal, with death usually occurring within 1 to 2 weeks of symptoms starting.